HydroshieldMKII/RubyRainbow/readme.md

 - `.csv`: CSV file with hash and plaintext columns.
 - `.json`: JSON file with hash-to-plaintext mappings.

-Find a specific hash in the generated table:
+Compute and find a specific hash in the generated table:

 ```ruby
 hash, value = rt_generator.compute_table(hash_to_find: 'your_hash_here')